slsa-framework/slsa/docs/spec/v1.0/terminology.md

 | Primary Term | Description
 | --- | ---
 | Platform | System that allows tenants to run builds.
 Technically, it is the transitive closure of software and services that must be trusted to faithfully execute the build.
+It includes software, hardware, people, and organizations.
 | Build | Process that converts input sources and dependencies into output artifacts, defined by the tenant and executed within a single environment on a platform.
 | Steps | The set of actions that comprise a build, defined by the tenant.
 | Environment | Machine, container, VM, or similar in which the build runs, initialized by the platform.
 In the case of a distributed build, this is the collection of all such machines/containers/VMs that run steps.